Seven-Leaf-Clover/Trifolium/README.md

 # **Communication**

-You can reach me here on GitHub and over at Discord in this channel or in my Direct Messages in both(?
-Idk if GitHub has that).
+You can reach me over at Discord in this channel or in my Direct Messages. <3

 - https://discord.com/channels/1116389027176787968/1477075771049902221